pyeventsourcing/eventsourcing/README.md

 ```

 After instantiating the application, we can create more example entities
-and expect they will be immediately available in the repository.
+and expect they will be available in the repository immediately.

 Please note, a discarded entity can not be retrieved from the repository.
 The repository's dictionary-like interface will raise a Python ```KeyError```